calculus2uk/udacity_ItemCatalog/README.md

 # Udacity Item Catalog Project 4
 This is a web application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
-Logging in as admin gives permission to create categories for which others can post in
+Logging in as admin gives permission to create categories for which others can post in Admin details : admin@admin.com, password:1234

 # Requirements!

   - Python 2 or 3 Python can be downloaded from [here](https://www.python.org/downloads/)

   - Vagrant Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
 Download it from [vagrantup.com](https://www.vagrantup.com/downloads.html).
 Install the version for your operating system.

   - VirtualBox VirtualBox is the software that actually runs the virtual machine.
 You can download it from virtualbox.org, [here](https://www.virtualbox.org/wiki/Downloads).
 Install the platform package for your operating system.
 You do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it; Vagrant will do that.

 - Download the VM configuration
     There are a couple of different ways you can download the VM configuration.You can download and unzip this file: FSND-Virtual-Machine.zip This will give you a directory called FSND-Virtual-Machine.
 It may be located inside your Downloads folder.